IntelLabs/nlp-architect/doc/source/term_set_expansion.rst

 The next step is to train the model using `NLP Architect np2vec module <http://nlp_architect.nervanasys.com/np2vec.html>`__.
 For set expansion, we recommend the following values 100, 10, 10, 0 for respectively, size, min_count, window and hs hyperparameters.
+Please refer to the np2vec module documentation for more details about these parameters.

 .. code:: python